Academic Year and Enrolment

 In the fourth year of enrolment, each PhD student is required to design and deliver one Research Practice Seminar which is scheduled as an integral part of BU8520: Sustaining Excellence in Research Practice.
 Working closely with academic supervisors, PhD students make a preliminary defence of their programme of doctoral research.
 The seminar series has been designed to support PhD students in preparing the final draft of their PhD dissertation and planning for their VIVA VOCE examination.
-Following participation in the seminar series, each PhD student receives written feedback that draws attention to matters warranting consideration prior to the submission of his or her PhD thesis.
-Open to all PhD students, this seminar series is normally scheduled on Wednesdays throughout the academic year.
+Open to all PhD students, this seminar series is normally scheduled on a rolling basis throughout the academic year.

 Years 1, 2, 3, 4 (Full-time and Part-time) and 5, 6 (Part-time)

 In the 11th month of each year of enrolment, PhD students are required to submit an Annual Progress Report (APR) to their Academic Supervisor.
 Supervisors subsequently complete the APR, make a formal recommendation to remain on the PhD register, and forward the finalised APR to the Director of Doctoral Studies.

 Beyond the structured elements outlined above, all PhD students are required to: complete Additional Programme Requirements as specified; participate in the School’s Annual Doctoral Colloquium; and pursue a dynamic Academic and Social Engagement strategy.

-Beyond the compulsory requirements outlined above, PhD students are required to take three additional modules during the first two years of registration on the PhD programme.
+Beyond the compulsory requirements outlined above, PhD students are required to take two additional modules during the first year of registration on the PhD programme.
 They include:

 - BU8540: Applied Quantitative Research Methods; &